junovhs/SlopChop/README.md

 - **Rejects markdown artifacts** (no fenced code blocks in source)
 - Creates timestamped backup
 - Writes files atomically
-- On failure: copies AI-friendly error to clipboard
+- On failure: copies AI-friendly error to clipboard (future plans to make this configurable)

 ### 4. Verify